navi44wow/smart-garage/README.md

 **Scenario 1 - A walk-in customer:**

 *New customers walk in the shop.
 He has never visited before.
-He explains what the issue with his vehicle is and an employee creates a new personal vehicle (it includes the brand, model, year, vin, and license plate).
+He explains what the issue with his vehicle is and an employee creates a new personal vehicle (it includes the brand, carModel, year, vin, and license plate).
 When the vehicle is created the employee creates a new service order that includes the newly created vehicle, as well as all the service procedures that need to be performed (oil change, brake fluid change…).
 The customer receives, in the email that he has provided, an automatically generated invoice, containing the total sum that he must pay along with every service procedure that will be performed on his vehicle.
 He receives another email, that contains information about his automatically generated login information.*

 **Scenario 2 - Forgotten password:**